ahmedbasil05/CodeAplha_StockPortfolioTracker/README.md

 📌 Internship Credit

 This project was completed as Task 2 of my internship at Code AlphaA great learning opportunity to apply programming fundamentals in a practical, finance-oriented scenario.

+Special thanks to the mentors and the Code Alpha team for their guidance and support throughout the task.